Shandy100/Stock-Predictor/README.md

 # Stock-Predictor
-Salary prediction using sci-kit and keras
+Stock prediction using sci-kit and keras